 - Save money on content creation and unnecessary online marketing channels,

-- Determine which channels you should invest more budget, efforts, and time on,
+- Determine which marketing channels you should focus more of your efforts, time, and your budget on,

 - Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend staying away from all black hat sites, methods, software, and anything that violates the policies and terms of service of companies like Twitter, Facebook, Google.
+In fact, we strongly urge you to avoid using black hat tools, websites, methods, and anything designed to “game” or violate the terms of service and policies of companies like Pinterest, Facebook, Google.

-The purpose of this article series is not to game online services or break their terms of service, but to show you how to automate your content distribution so you can leverage your time and efforts, and get additional exposure online from websites that your target audience frequents.
+What we are focusing in this series of articles is to show you how to be smart with your resources and automate your content distribution in order to leverage your time and marketing efforts, and get additional exposure online from sites visited by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most businesses lack the time, human resources and budget to engage in the kind of content marketing that most experts prescribe.
-What you want to do, then, is be strategic with your limited resources, time, and budget.
+We’ve just seen in the previous section how most small business owners lack the time, resources and budget to engage in the kind of content marketing that many experts advise doing.
+What you want to do, then, is be strategic with your limited time, resources, and budget.

 So, instead of doing this …

-(Posting content to individual channels can be extremely time-consuming!)
+(Posting content to different channels is very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)